 On our school council board, we also have an envelope for the pupils to write their suggestions on.

-The children are elected by their classmates.
-To help improve our school, they meet weekly to discuss a variety of ideas, views and concerns that have been expressed by pupils or those raised by Mrs. Coates, school staff and school governors.
+Following a Collective Worship on democracy, the children are elected by their classmates.
+To help improve our school, they meet up every three weeks to discuss a variety of ideas, views and concerns that have been expressed by their fellow pupils.

 We want to ensure that all pupils have: